How Much Do Quartz Countertops Cost?

 Granite countertops offer a similar finish to quartz countertops for a similar price.
-Installed, granite countertops cost $40 to $100 per square foot, depending on the grade of granite you choose.
+Installed, granite countertops cost $40 to $100 (CAD 50 to CAD 130) per square foot — based on data from Forbes — depending on the grade of granite you choose.

 Quartz countertops are more stain- and heat-resistant than granite.
 They’re also nonporous, where granite needs to be sealed.
 Quartz countertops are made of 95% natural quartz and 5% polymer resin.
 Because they’re manufactured, you can get them in almost any color.